 Starting your own business can be personally and financially rewarding.
 Avoiding missteps when setting up your company can help you achieve the highest degree of success possible for your new venture.
-Working with a firm that specializes in Houston business planning services can help you decide on the most appropriate classification for your company and can ensure that the process runs smoothly from start to finish.
+Working with a firm with experience in Houston business planning services can help you decide on the most appropriate classification for your company and can ensure that the process runs smoothly from start to finish.
 Here are four factors to consider when deciding between a limited liability company (LLC) and an S corporation for your enterprise.

 Opting for an LLC can provide much greater flexibility in structuring your new business.
 LLCs can operate under the leadership of one or several owners or under managers who have no ownership stake in the company.
 Additionally, the degree of autonomy enjoyed by owners of LLCs is far greater than that exercised under the S Corporation model.
 S Corporations operate under a board of directors that shares responsibility for the leadership of the corporation.
 These individuals can manage operations themselves or delegate that responsibility to managers chosen and employed by the board.